Duske/bibtex-to-pdf/README.md

 #bibtex-to-pdf

-This program fetches all your urls a bibtex library and converts them via **wkhtmltopdf** to pdf files.
+This little console application gathers all sources with a url from a bibtex library and converts them via **wkhtmltopdf** to pdf files.
 Feel free to contribute!

 ##Installation##